smclacke/minishell/SARAH_TD.md

 could give you something that NEEDS to be a cmd if not a file and then basically the other strings will just need to be checked.....................

+-> cmd must be..
+	first arg, after redirect or pipe... more? otherwise str

 !! amount of tokens need to check attached redirects and quotes changing this function, need to check quote funcs cause segfault :) then do a meta check and separate those